mblaster00/image_processing/compass_artifact_wf-81e3c1f1-e845-4c7b-9d23-9b82fe05e5c4_text_markdown.md

-# Master's Level Deep Learning Exam Study Guide
+# Deep Learning Study Guide

 Based on analysis of all three instructors' course materials, here are focused study paragraphs emphasizing core principles for your January 17, 2025 exam.